Wilfred/flycheck-title/README.md

 ![screenshot](flycheck_title.png)

-This package provides `flycheck-title-mode`, a minor mode that lets you show flycheck errors in the window title (which Emacs calls the 'frame title').
+flycheck-title lets you view flycheck messages in the frame title, keeping the minibuffer free for other things.

 ## Existing approaches